-After the peaceful resolution of the matter, both parties appreciated the LAS team's guidance and support throughout the ADR process.
+After the peaceful resolution of the matter, both parties appreciated the LAS team's guidance and throughout the support process.
 They valued the simplicity and efficiency of resolving such a complex matter without resorting to costly and protracted court litigation, a matter that could have had potentially disastrous outcomes if its resolution had been delayed or not handled properly.